ArchiveBox/docs/Scheduled-Archiving.md

 optional arguments:
-  -h, --help        show this help message and exit --quiet, -q       Don't warn about storage space.
+  -h, --help        show this help message and exit --quiet, -q       Dont warn about storage space.
   --add             Add a new scheduled ArchiveBox update job to cron --every EVERY     Run ArchiveBox once every [timeperiod] (hour/day/month/year or cron format e.g. "0 0 * * *") --depth {0,1}     Depth to archive to [0] or 1, see "add" command help for more info